GSA/open.usa.gov/pages/home.md

 IV.
 [First National Action Plan for Open Government (2011-2013)](/assets/files/NAP1.pdf) / [Final Self-Assessment](/assets/files/NAP1SA.pdf) /

-### Example Commitments from Prior U.S. National Action Plans:
+### Examples of past commitments achieved through the National Action Plan include:

-* [We the People](https://petitions.whitehouse.gov) - Official U.S. government site permitting the public to petition the White House on issues of your choosing
+* [We the People](https://petitions.whitehouse.gov): One of the first and most prominent open government commitments, the We the People petitions site has led to major reforms in the United States and has also offered two-way engagement for millions of users.
-* [Data.gov](https://www.data.gov) - Official repository site housing open data from across the U.S. Government
+* [Data.gov](https://www.data.gov): Opening data to the public has a wide ripple-effect.
+Data.gov today is home to approximately 200,000 datasets for industry, academic, and other use.
-* [USAspending.gov](https://beta.usaspending.gov) - The official repository housing spending data from across the U.S. Government
+* [USAspending.gov](https://beta.usaspending.gov): Transforming nearly $4 trillion taxpayer dollars into Open Data, so taxpayers can see the breakdown of where their dollars go in government.